 4. High Quality Puppy Food

 It’s important to feed your puppy food labeled specifically for a puppy because it’s designed with the nutritional needs for a growing dog.
-Ask your veterinarian how long you should feed your new dog his puppy food.
-Typically your puppy should be fed puppy food until he is 6 months to a year old.
+Ask your veterinarian how long you should feed your new dog puppy food.
+Typically your puppy should be fed puppy food until they are 6 months to a year old.
 Talk to your local pet store associate or veterinarian staff for food recommendations.
 It’s important to find a food with the proper blend of proteins, vitamins, and minerals to support a healthy growing dog.

 5. Water Bowl